Sam Pitroda: Return to India and later career

 On a trip back to India in 1981, Pitroda was frustrated by how hard it was to call his family back in Chicago, and decided he could help modernize India's telecommunications system.
 In 1984, Pitroda was invited to return to India by Prime Minister Indira Gandhi.
 On his return, he started the Center for Development of Telematics C-DOT, an autonomous telecom R&D organization.
 He had previously become a naturalized US citizen but renounced his US citizenship to take Indian citizenship again to work in the Indian Government.

 In the 1990s Pitroda returned to Chicago to resume his business interests.
-In May 1995, he became the first chairman of WorldTel initiative of the International Telecommunication Union.
+In May 1995, he became the first chair of WorldTel initiative of the International Telecommunication Union.

 In 1993, Pitroda helped establish (with Darshan Shankar) the Foundation for Revitalisation of Local Health Tradition and The University of Trans-Disciplinary Health Sciences and Technology near Bangalore in India.
 The foundation promotes Ayurveda, India's traditional medicinal knowledge.

 In October 2009, Pitroda was appointed as advisor to Indian Prime Minister Manmohan Singh on Public Information Infrastructure and Innovations with the rank of Cabinet Minister.

 In 1992, his biography Sam Pitroda: A Biography was published.

-The Enforcement Directorate, on 15 April 2025, filed a chargesheet against him over his alleged involvement in the National Herald case.